Rita1612-GitHub/Transcriptomic_analysis_of_patients_with_heart_failure/HF_IB.md

 ================
 Komarova Margarita

-This is R script to RNA-sequencing analysis of data from article DOI:
+This is R script to RNA-sequencing analysis of data from article Talia Caspi et al. Unique Transcriptome Signature Distinguishes Patients With Heart Failure With Myopathy.
+Journal of the American Heart Association, 2020.
+DOI: 10.1161/JAHA.120.017091
-10.1161/JAHA.120.017091 using DESeq.

 This script has two parts: 1.
 Comparison healthy donors (HD) and patients with heart failure (HF) 2.
 Comparison two groups of patients: